adamsilver/fdpb/registration.md

 Every time we ask the user for another piece of information, we're asking them for another piece of their time.
 Time is the most precious resource on earth.
 We can't get it back and so we need to value user's time like we would value our own.

-Do we really need to ask for their first and last name?
+Does the registration form need to ask for first and last name?

 If we don't need the information, or we don't need that information at this point in time then we probably shouldn't be asking for it, right *now*.
 As with most things in life, it *depends*.

 Let's assume we can remove the first and last name fields, this is a significant improvement as it reduces the size of the form by half.
-But can we do better.
+But can we do better?
+Let's find out in the next section.

 ## No password registration

 Medium.com have implemented a no password sign in[^].
-They leverage the security of email accounts by sending the user a special login link.
-This would result in our registration form slimming down to an email field.
+They leverage the security of email accounts by sending the user a login link.
+This would result in our registration form slimming down to a single email field.

 However, we may be over-simplifying our registration form.
 For one, people are familiar with an email address and password (although that is not a reason in itself to avoid improving the experience of course).